Habit-Driven Career OS

 Our testing process focused on the platform's most important interactions: onboarding, daily engagement, goal-setting, career profile insights, and A/B testing of layouts and interaction patterns.

-Insight 1: ~70% of all usability issues stemmed from unclear language or expectations, noting clarity as the top problem.
+Insight 1: ~70% of all usability issues stemmed from unclear language or expectations, confirming clarity as the primary problem

-Insight 3: Insights were universally seen as valuable, but also the move overwhelming feature.
+Insight 3: Insights were universally seen as valuable but overwhelming in their current form

 Personalize your growth journey